 Can Ayurveda complement modern cancer treatment?

-Viewing Ayurveda as a stand-alone cancer treatment may not be the most appropriate approach.
-In their supportive treatment programs, they incorporate Ayurveda and other healing traditions.
+Ayurveda has been gaining belief through rasayana ayurveda integrated cancer care and can be utilised as supportive, complementary or a stand-alone cancer treatment based on the patient condition.
+For instance, in supportive treatment programs, they incorporate Ayurveda and other healing traditions.
 This implies that they strive to enhance the patient’s well-being and treatment while still delivering standard cancer therapy.

-For instance, convenience services may include ‘Yoga’ and ‘meditation’ sessions for patients to enhance their well-being.
-As a result, treatment may consist of dietary nutrients based on Ayurvedic tenets that will assist these patients while on medication.
-One day, after extensive research confirms their non-toxicity, we may integrate some Ayurvedic drugs with other drugs to reduce side effects or boost treatment effectiveness.
+Other convenience services may include ‘Yoga’ and ‘meditation’ sessions for patients to enhance their well-being.
+Along this, this treatment may consist of dietary nutrients based on Ayurvedic tenets that will assist these patients while on medication.
+This integration may bring better treatment effectiveness.

 Making informed decisions about cancer care

-Cancer is very dangerous for not only the patient but also to his family members.
+Cancer is dangerous for not only the patient but also to his family members.
 So, proper choice of care should be needed for cancer.
-Ayurveda appears to be a softer approach as it seems to be natural than the traditional treatments, and however, there is not yet enough evidence science-wise to prove that only ayurvedic practice should be used for cancer treatment.
+Ayurveda may appear to be a softer approach as it seems to be more natural than the traditional treatments, and however, ayurvedic practice might be helpful to the cancer treatment.
 The treatment and interventions that are now possible in oncology today save and prolong lives in quite marvelous ways.

-Still, this doesn’t mean that Ayurvedic ideas can’t be used to treat cancer.
 For instance, most of the Ayurvedic lifestyle suggestions, like eating well, managing stress, and being active, are in line with what cancer patients say today.
 Using some Ayurvedic ideas can help you feel better.
-Should you wish to use some Ayurvedic ideas in your cancer treatment, you should talk to your cancer doctor about it.
-It is safe and helpful to use these ideas along with your main cancer treatment plan.
+Wishing to use Ayurvedic ideas in your cancer treatment has to be done with the doctor supervision.
+It is safe and helpful to use these ideas along with your cancer treatment plan.

 Conclusion